Boardwalk replacement

-Boardwalk Replacement
+Frog Chorus Boardwalk Replacement

 The oldest boardwalk in Schmeeckle Reserve was located just south of the visitor center on the Frog Chorus Trail/Trail of Reflections loop, with some parts over 40 years old.
 The boardwalk was definitely showing its age: frost heaving caused parts of the boardwalk to buckle, and the narrow width created congestion especially during special events.
 The Friends of Schmeeckle began fundraising in 2024 to replace the old walkway with a wider, more accessible boardwalk design.
-A total of $25,000 has been raised so far, which is enough to purchase supplies to replace not only the oldest boardwalk section, but also the entire Frog Chorus Trail boardwalk for a total of 650 feet.
-The boardwalk is currently under construction by the Friends Volunteer Trail Crew.
-Click here to donate to the project!
+A total of $25,000 was raised, which was enough to purchase supplies to replace not only the oldest boardwalk section, but also the entire Frog Chorus Trail boardwalk for a total of 650 feet.
+The project was constructed by the Friends Volunteer Crew during the summer of 2025.
+A grand opening celebration will be held in spring 2026.
+View a list of our generous boardwalk donors!

 Project Background